Overview

 You take a shady walk along the tall tree-lined avenues and explore the beautiful Ta Prohm temple.
 The huge roots of giant trees and vines make this temple unique and famous.
 The temple is so peaceful and restored to nature that it was even used as a filming location for Angelina Jolie's film ``Lara Croft: Tomb Raider.''

+You will visit the last capital of the Khmer Empire; Angkor Thom is literally "Great City" which was established in the early 12th century.
 Enter the capital through South Gate with its impressive sandstone carving, then continue to Bayon Temple sits at the heart of the capital.
 Its masterpiece consists of 54 standing towers with four huge smiling faces, and its outer gallery contains about 11000 bas-reliefs depicting heroic historical tales as well as scenes of Khmer daily life in that civilization.

 Overnight at hotel in Siem Reap.